jp-berg/AES/docs/markdown/documentation_enc.md

 The function takes four arguments.
 The first one is a restricted pointer to an array containing the bytes that need to be encrypted.
 The second argument is a restricted pointer to an array containing the initialization values: first the elements of the S-box, followed by the bytes of the GFMLT, while the rest are the bytes of the round keys.
 The third is a constant unsigned variable which width equals the wordwidth of the CPU architecture the source code gets compiled on.
 The last argument is a constant byte containing the number of rounds.
 The function starts by allocation an array of 256 unsigned bytes called 'sbox'.
 After that another array named 'gal_mult_lookup' is allocated, but this time it is two-dimensional, using three times 256 unsigned bytes.
 The name is derived from '**Gal**ois field **mult**iplication **lookup**table'.
 Both are initalized with the three following for-loops.
 The first loop reads the first 256 bytes from 'initvar' and assigns them to 'sbox'.
 The following two nested for-loops iterate through the two dimensions of 'gal_mult_lookup' and assign the results of the Galois field multiplications in GF(2⁸) to the respective dimensions of the array.

 After populating the arrays the pointer has moved far enough through 'initvals' that it now points to the first byte of the first round key.
-To make this more clear and to enable possible compiler optimisations we create a new pointer named 'keys' poining to a constant array, which is in this case 'initvals'.
+To make this more clear and to enable possible compiler optimizations we create a new pointer named 'keys' poining to a constant array, which is in this case 'initvals'.
 All future accesses to this array will be throught 'keys' or descendants of this pointer.
 The last step before starting the encryption routine is the creation of an array of sixteen unsigned bytes called 'tempblock'.
 The next for loop starts the encryption.
 Every iteration processes one block and increments the loop index variable by sixteen, so that it can point to the next block to be processed.
 In every iteration of this loop the function 'enrcryptBlock' is called with the address of the current block to encrypt, a pointer to the temporary block, a pointer to the array containing the round keys, a variable containing the number of rounds, a pointer to the sbox and a pointer to the GFMLT.

 Since parallelisation of the de- and encryption routine seems to be a worthwhile endeavour for the future, this function was already designed with that in mind.
 An allocation of the temporary block as a local variable instead of a global one avoids the need for thread synchronization, since every thread would use their own temporary block, if every thread spawned would use this function as a starting point.